Mauro-C/KVO-Complete/README.md

 # KVO-Complete

+**Credit for the algorithm goes to Stephen J. Klinger.**

-Modified implementation of the Klinger Volume Oscillator (my personal favorite trading indicator for equities) by Stephen J. Klinger.
+Modified implementation of the Klinger Volume Oscillator (my personal trading indicator for trading equities).

 The KVO uses high, low, close and volume to create a volume force.
 This volume force (VF) is then turned into an oscillator by taking a fast EMA (exponential moving average) of VF and subtracting a slow EMA of VF.
 A signal line (KOS), which is an EMA of the Klinger Oscillator (KO), is plotted to trigger trading signals.